oracle-livelabs/apex/nyc-genai-lab/3-configure-oci/3-configure-oci-ocw24.md

 ## Introduction

 In this workshop, you use OCI Generative AI as the AI provider to build a conversational chatbot.
-To use the OCI Generative AI Service in APEX, you will use the keys provided in "Your OCI GenAI key".
+To use the OCI Generative AI Service in APEX, you will use the keys provided in the lab [Your OCI GenAI key](?lab=tut3253).

 Note: OCI Generative AI service is available in limited regions.
 If you are using your own cloud tenancy, check to see if your cloud region supports OCI Generative AI service, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions).